 The Whole Ark

 Most leather produced and sold in the U.S. is made from the skins of cattle and calves, but leather is also made from horses, sheep, lambs, goats, and pigs who are slaughtered for meat.
-Other species are hunted and killed specifically for their skins, including zebras, bison, water buffaloes, boars, kangaroos, elephants, eels, sharks, dolphins, seals, walruses, frogs, turtles, crocodiles, lizards, and snakes.
+Other species are hunted and killed specifically for their skins, including zebras, bison, water buffalo, boars, kangaroos, elephants, eels, sharks, dolphins, seals, walruses, frogs, turtles, crocodiles, lizards, and snakes.

-Other “exotic” animals, such as alligators, are factory-farmed for their skins and meat.
-Young alligators are often kept in tanks above ground, while bigger animals live in pools half-sunken into concrete slabs.(5) According to Florida’s regulations, as many as 350 6-foot alligators can legally inhabit a space the size of a typical family home.(6) One Georgia farmer had 10,000 alligators living in four buildings, where, according to the Los Angeles Times, “[h]undreds and hundreds of alligators fill every inch of [each] room.”(7)
+Other “exotic” animals, such as alligators and crocodiles, are factory-farmed for their skins and meat.
+The young reptiles are often kept in tanks above ground, while bigger animals live in pools half-sunken into concrete slabs.(5) According to Florida’s regulations, it is legal to put as many as 350 6-foot alligators into a space the size of a typical family home.(6) One Georgia farmer had 10,000 alligators living in four buildings, where, according to the Los Angeles Times, “[h]undreds and hundreds of alligators fill every inch of [each] room.”(7)

-Snakes and lizards may be skinned alive because of the belief that live flaying makes exotic leather more supple.
-Kid goats may be boiled alive to make gloves, and the skins of unborn calves and lambs—some purposely aborted, others from slaughtered pregnant cows and ewes—are considered especially “luxurious.”
+Snakes may be skinned alive because of the mistaken belief that live flaying makes exotic leather more supple.(15) The skins of unborn calves and lambs—some purposely aborted, others from slaughtered pregnant cows and ewes—are considered a “luxury.”(16)

-Until the late 1800s, animal skin was air- or salt-dried and tanned with vegetable tannins or oil, but today, animal skin is turned into finished leather with a variety of much more dangerous substances, including mineral salts, formaldehyde, coal-tar derivatives, and various oils, dyes, and finishes, some of which are cyanide-based.
+Until the late 1800s, animal skin was air- or salt-dried and tanned with vegetable tannins or oil, but today, animal skin is turned into finished leather with a variety of much more dangerous substances, including formaldehyde, coal-tar derivatives, mineral salts, and various oils, dyes, and finishes, some of which are cyanide-based.

-Raising animals whose skins are turned into leather creates waste and pollution.
-Huge amounts of fossil fuels are consumed in livestock production: It takes about 35 calories of fossil fuel to make one calorie of beef and 68 calories of fossil fuel to make one calorie of pork.
-At that rate, according to one Cornell University expert, the world’s fossil fuel resources will be exhausted within a decade.(18) Researchers at the University of Chicago found that the typical American diet (nearly 30 percent of which comes from animal sources) generates the equivalent of nearly 3,300 pounds more carbon dioxide per person per year than a vegan diet with the same number of calories.(19)
+Raising animals for food and leather creates waste and pollution.
+Huge amounts of fossil fuels are consumed in livestock production: It takes about 35 calories of fossil fuel to make one calorie of beef and 68 calories of fossil fuel to make one calorie of pork.(22) Researchers at the University of Chicago found that the typical American diet (nearly 30 percent of which comes from animal sources) generates the equivalent of nearly 3,300 pounds more carbon dioxide per person per year than a vegan diet with the same number of calories.(23)

 What You Can Do

 There are many alternatives to leather, including cotton, linen, rubber, ramie, canvas, and synthetics.
 Chlorenol (called “Hydrolite” by Avia and “Durabuck” by Nike) is a material that is perforated for breathability and is used in athletic and hiking shoes.
-It stretches around the foot with the same “give” as leather, gives good support, and is machine-washable.
+It stretches around the foot with the same “give” as leather, provides good support, and is machine-washable.

-2) Rothsay, “About Us—Rendering,” Rothsay, 2009.
+2) Rothsay, “About Rendering,” Rothsay.ca, 2009.